-From 7:25 AM to 2:05 PM, all academic corridors (i.e. Math wing, Social Studies wing, Science wing, English wing, and World Languages wing) must be kept clear and quiet so as not to disturb classes.
+From 8:15 AM to 2:55 PM, all academic corridors (i.e. Math wing, Social Studies wing, Science wing, English wing, and World Languages wing) must be kept clear and quiet so as not to disturb classes.
 Students may not loiter, sit, congregate, socialize or in any way disturb classes.
 In all corridors in the building, academic or otherwise, students must promptly follow the directions of any faculty or staff member at any time.

-The athletic wing, including the weight room locker rooms, and gymnasium, is restricted to those students with express permission to be there.
+The auditorium and athletic wing, including the weight room, locker rooms, and gymnasium, is restricted during school hours.
 Students with free blocks and R&R may not be in the athletic wing.
 Any misconduct with regard to a student's behavior in the athletic wing when that student has a free block may result in loss of privileges or disciplinary action.
+The pool and preschool areas are off limits to high school students at all times.
+The only exception is classes and/or teams under staff supervision.